Comprehending Appraisals

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the value of the property is in line with the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the real estate is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Gold Coast Valuations will ensure, you as an interested party, are informed.

-After the inspection, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Cost Approach
+Replacement Cost

-Here, we pull information on local building costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
+This is where the appraiser pulls information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to construct a property comparable to the one being appraised.
+This figure often sets the upper limit on what a property would sell for.
 The cost approach is also the least used predictor of value.

 Paired Sales Analysis

-• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• If the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.

 Valuation Using the Income Approach